openware/barong/docs/mailer.md

 By specification defined in _RFC7515_ we can build a JSON Web Token.

-After parsing of prebuild JWT, you will receive this payload with this structure.
+After parsing of prebuilt JWT, you will receive this payload with this structure.

 ```JSON
 {